kazishakkhar17/Handin/README.md

 - **No email notifications** (e.g. "assignment graded", "new assignment published") — out of scope per the brief's optional-additions list.
-- **No integration/end-to-end tests** — the test suite covers business rules and authorization logic at the service layer; there are no `WebApplicationFactory`-based HTTP-level tests yet.
+- **No integration/end-to-end tests** — the test suite covers business rules and authorization logic at the service layer, there are no `WebApplicationFactory`-based HTTP-level tests yet.
 - **No live-hosted URL is included.** A live deployment was attempted (frontend on Vercel, backend/database on several free-tier hosts) but every general-purpose backend